isomerpages/nlb-biblioasia/_holding-area/“Book City” in Two Streets: The Chinese Bookstore Scene in Postwar Singapore.md

 Even though Chinese readership in Singapore is declining and the golden age of Chinese bookstores has passed, I believe that the worst is over.
 Moving forward, these independent bookstores – with their personalised touches and new business models – will give the bookstore industry a new lease of life.

-<div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba"> TThis is an edited and translated version of 좃係蝎쌍，좃林蝎냘：濫빈劤속팃빽匡蝎듦쒼밖.
+<div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba"> This is an edited and translated version of 좃係蝎쌍，좃林蝎냘：濫빈劤속팃빽匡蝎듦쒼밖.
 To read this, visit <a href="https://biblioasia.nlb.gov.sg/">https://biblioasia.nlb.gov.sg/</a> or scan this QR code.</div>

 <div style="background-color: white;">